Neo-Designs/Cipher_Nexora/README.md

 # Setup Instructions
 Setup Instructions

+1. set up .env file
+pull files from git repo
+generate a Groq API Key and replace API key in .env file (GROQ_API_KEY= your key) push changes into git repo

-1. Clone the Repository
+2. Clone the Repository
 git clone https://github.com/Neo-Designs/Cipher_Nexora.git
 cd Cipher_Nexora/nexora

-2. Install Dependencies
+3. Install Dependencies
 pip install (python packages metioned in prerequisits above, and any other pip install packages required by laptop)

-3. Set up Database
+4. Set up Database
 Restore the database using the .bak file.
 Make sure that SQL EXPRESS Server is running locally and the database NovaCoreUniversity exists.
 Update db_connect.py if server or driver differs

-4. Run application
+5. Run application
 use python app.py to run application on http://localhost:5000. then open http://localhost:5000 on google browser to view nexora.

 ##Team